Crisis hotline: History

 Such services began in 1953, when Chad Varah, an English vicar, founded The Samaritans service, which soon established branches throughout the United Kingdom.
 The first Samaritans branch in the United States was established in Boston in 1974.

+Crisis and Suicide Hotline started in Seattle in 1964 run by Crisis Connections, formerly Crisis Clinic after the assault of a 12-year old girl by a letter carrier.

 In addition to Boston, there are currently Samaritan branches in Falmouth, Massachusetts (serving the Cape Cod and Islands area), the Merrimack Valley, and the Fall River/New Bedford area.
 Outside of Massachusetts, there are branches in New York City, Providence, Hartford, Albany, and Keene, New Hampshire.

 In the United States, the Los Angeles Suicide Prevention Center was founded in 1958 and was the first in the country to provide a 24-hour suicide prevention crisis line and use community volunteers in providing hotline service.
-San Francisco Suicide Prevention started a hotline named "Call Bruce" in 1962.
+Bernard Mayes started the San Francisco Suicide Prevention with a hotline named "Call Bruce" in 1962.
 A similar service, Lifeline, was established in Australia in 1963.

 Another service, the volunteer-run crisis helpline Lifelink Samaritans Tas.
 Inc, originally called Launceston Lifelink, was established in 1968 by concerned citizens of Launceston, Tasmania, who decided to create a phone service based on the principles of The Samaritans.
 The rationale was that people often become suicidal because they cannot discuss their emotional pain with family and friends.

 This service provides emotional support 24 hours a day to people throughout Tasmania and does not have any religious affiliations.
 The organization is a member of Befrienders Worldwide and has a "twinning" relationship with Northampton Samaritans in the UK.
 Lifelink Samaritans is the oldest telephone befriending service in Tasmania and the fourth oldest in Australia and receives at least 5,000 calls a year.
 In December 2018 Lifelink Samaritans celebrated 50 years of service.